mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/PHP/index.md

 ---

 *  **Default version**
    Select which PHP version will be the default version.
+To view the [template file](../../Menu/File) press the 'Arrow' button.
+Additional versions of php can be downloaded by pressing the 'Plus' button.

     *  **Make this version available on the command line**
+   Choose this to make the current version available on the command line.

 ---